Another Word For POSITIVE_ATTITUDE

 Noun : A favorably disposed attitude toward someone or something.

-Noun : (accounting) The value of a business entity not directly attributable to its tangible assets and liabilities.
-This value derives from factors such as consumer loyalty to the brand.
+Noun : (accounting) The value of a business entity not directly attributable to its tangible assets and liabilities, deriving from factors such as consumer loyalty to the brand.

-Noun : (business) A concept used to refer to the ability of an individual or business to exert influence within a community, club, market or another type of group, without having to resort to the use of an asset (such as money or property), either directly or by the creation of a lien.
+Noun : (business) The ability of an individual or business to exert influence within a community, club, market or another type of group, without having to resort to the use of an asset (such as money or property), either directly or by the creation of a lien.

 inclination